Triton Operator Documentation

 - Docker containers running a Linux or SmartOS images.

-- Hardware virtual machines running separate guest operating systems, including Linux, Windows, and FreeBSD, in KVM.
+- Hardware virtual machines (HVM) running separate guest operating systems, including Linux, Windows, and FreeBSD, in KVM or bhyve.
 These instances do not enjoy the bare-metal performance that container instances do.

 Infrastructure containers function as completely isolated virtual servers within the single operating system instance of the host.
 The technology consolidates multiple sets of application services onto one system and places each into isolated instances.
 This approach delivers maximum utilization, reduced cost, and provides a wall of separation similar to the protections of separate instances on a single machine.